How does HR spends its time? The top monopoliser on the list? ‘EMAIL’. Anyone surprised? No.

 Today, much of the workforce administration that HR professionals spend their lives performing is conducted through email.

-The data for our infographic was drawn from a recent study by People Today and CIPR, in which HR professionals estimated that almost a third of their time is spent reading, responding to and generally managing their emails.
+In a recent study by People Today and CIPR, HR professionals estimated that almost a third of their time is spent reading, responding to and generally managing their emails.